astropy/astropy/docs/coordinates/skycoord.rst

 Comparing SkyCoord Objects
 ==========================

-There are two primary ways to compare |SkyCoord| objects each other.
+There are two primary ways to compare |SkyCoord| objects to each other.
 First is checking if the coordinates are within a specified distance of each other.
 This is what most users should do in their science or processing analysis work because it allows for a tolerance due to floating point representation issues.